 What Size Soundbar is Best for Me?

 Sound bars come in different sizes, and similar to your TV, a large soundbar usually provides a far better sound quality.
-However, you shouldn’t exceed the width of your TV when you buy this device.
+You shouldn’t exceed the width of your TV when you buy this device, though.

 Smaller sound-bars have more variety and flexibility with the TVs they can complement.
-If you have a smaller TV or limited space, compact soundbars are best.
+If you have a smaller TV or limited space, compact soundbars like the Yamaha YAS 209 and Sonos Beam are best.

 Our Top Cheap Soundbar Pick: The SB2920 C6

 As far as budget soundbars go, nothing beats the SB2920 C6 29-Inch 2.0 Channel Soundbar.
-For an affordable product, Vizio comes with top tier tech to give you realistic audio, 3D room-filling entertainment, and focused details which makes it the best cheap soundbar.
+For an affordable product, Vizio is the best soundbar that comes with top tier tech, 3D room-filling entertainment, and focused details which makes it the best cheap soundbar.

 It can pump out up to 95 dB of quality audio with minimal distortion.
-Of course, it also features Bluetooth and a slim profile for ease of use.
+It also features built-in Bluetooth and a slim profile for ease of use.

-Overall, if you’re looking for the best budget soundbar that’s capable of going toe to toe with higher-end models without taking a chunk out of your wallet, then this is the right choice for you.
+Overall, if you’re looking for a budget soundbar that’s capable of going toe to toe with higher-end models without taking a chunk out of your wallet, then this is the right choice for you.